Spring is here, which means some people are gearing up to make what could be the largest purchase of their lifetime: a home.

 Not knowing enough about the house and its location.
 One of the regrets expressed by 22 percent of homeowners in a 2013 survey by the real estate website Trulia is that they wished they had had more information about their homes.
 Some people buying homes in tight markets may try to beat competing offers by not requiring a home inspection, says Daisy Kong, a spokeswoman for Trulia.
 But that means they may not discover problems with the home until after the sale is complete, she says.
 Home buyers who overlook these issues before signing on the dotted line could get stuck making expensive repairs and renovations they weren’t prepared for.

 Not buying a bigger house.
 This was the No. 1 regret listed in studies from NerdWallet and Trulia.
 Some buyers become so focused on specific neighborhoods that they miss good deals elsewhere, says Sarah Staley, a housing expert for Realtor.com.
-Branching out in terms of location can increase your chances of finding a home with the space and features you need, such as a back yard, or the right amount of bedrooms and bathrooms, Staley says.
+Branching out in terms of location can increase your chances of finding a home with the space and features you need, such as a back yard, the right amount of bedrooms and bathrooms, or even furniture such as mattresses (find out more here), Staley says.
 “Don’t pigeonhole yourself into one area,” she says.

 Not understanding the financial ins and outs.
 About 41 percent of homeowners said they were not aware of all of their loan options, according to the NerdWallet survey.
 Among millennials, 19 percent of homeowners were surprised by how long it took to buy a house, according to the survey.
 About 15 percent said they were surprised by hidden fees.